Sam Rosenthal: Alternative Rhythms

 From April 1981 to Summer 1986, Rosenthal was the editor of a fanzine, Alternative Rhythms.
 Originally based in South Florida, it eventually was distributed throughout Florida and into Athens and Atlanta Georgia.
 Circulation peaked at 14,000.
 The most controversial issue featured the band Gay Cowboys in Bondage on the cover.
 Interviews with Robert Fripp, Frank Zappa, REM and New Order were included, as well as local artists Charlie Pickett & the Eggs, the Chant, the Spanish Dogs and a short show review for Johnny Depp's band, The Kids.

 About the fanzine name, Rosenthal said: "'Alternative' wasn't used at that time (1982-1986ish) for this genre of music.
 I came up with the name by jamming together parts of two titles from bands I was into: 'Obscure Alternatives' by Japan and 'Dangerous Rhythm' by Ultravox!
 Then, years later, people started using 'Alternative' for what we used to call underground or indie.

 Black Tape for a Blue Girl

 Started in 1986 after a move to California, Black Tape for a Blue Girl serves as a vehicle for Rosenthal's musical vision.
 Its signature combination of gothic, ethereal, ambient and neo-classical elements has explored existential themes of loves lost and passions yet to come.
 In the years that followed, his music has grown into a full-fledged band, whose members revolve around Rosenthal's subtle electronic foundation.
-Current line-up includes Rosenthal as songwriter, keyboardist and guitarist, ex-Dresden Dolls drummer Brian Viglione and vocalist Dani Herrera.
+Current line-up includes Rosenthal as songwriter and keyboardist, cellist Henrik Meierkord and vocalist Jon DeRosa (of Aarktica).